j1mb0-1/baby-sitter-kata-typescript/README.md

   - If they finish early within an hour, they will be paid for that hour
   - If they put the kid(s) to bed within an hour, they will be paid the higher rate of $12.00 for that hour

-\* The program will attempt to parse dates entered by the babysitter and set inferred baby sitter availability and midnight times based on the environment it is run in.
+\* The program will attempt to parse dates entered by the babysitter and set inferred babysitter availability and midnight times based on the environment it is run in.
 All dates should be provided in a valid ISO string format `YYYY-MM-DDTHH:mm:ss.sssZ` to ensure consistent results.
 Additionally, the optional `-time-zone-offset-min` can be provided to override the environment's current time zone to ensure inferred times are in line with expectations.